antmagl/gameinput2xinput/README.md

 This patch has been possible thanks to this repo: https://github.com/Tivian/KCD2_WirelessVibration

-* Many thanks to @Tivian and whoever helped to find the game's vibration bug.
+* Many thanks to @Tivian and obviously @andrew-ld.